FimasDevelopment/IndexCertificate/README.md

 initialization of the Contract with the basis information.
 ContractPrice should be separate from the rest (constant and immutable contract vs variable contract premium.
 Or other values declared private) **

-**-  function buyCertificate(uint cPremium):** The Buyer enters into the contract here by paying the Contract Premium.
+**-  function buyCertificate(uint cPremium):** The Buyer enters into the contract, here by paying the Contract Premium.
 The Issuer gets the Premium immediately.

 **- function updatePrice(uint cPremium, uint iValue) :** only the issuer can update the contract premium and Index Value.
 Usually at the same time.